TL;DR: Sole founders face an uphill battle compared to co-founding teams. And if you are a sole founder, you still need a team; minions aren’t enough.

 If you can find good cofounders but you opt not to, why?
-If you don’t want to deal with cofoudners challenging you then it’s more likely you don’t know how to argue your case of generally lack logic and data to support your case, which isn’t great either.
+If you don’t want to deal with cofounders challenging you then it’s more likely you don’t know how to argue your case of generally lack logic and data to support your case, which isn’t great either.
 You aren’t going to be able to handle the senior execs you hire when you scale.
 They’ll quit on you.

-A share in a success is better than 100% of failure.
+A share in success is better than 100% of failure.
 The likelihood of your startup succeeding is exponentially higher having a band of rock stars committed as you are to succeeding.

-How many cofounders you have will not determine your success, who those people are will and how synergistic those relationships are.
+How many cofounders you have will not determine your success, who those people are will, and how synergistic those relationships are.
 Having 3 bozo founders is the start of a bozo explosion.

 Bill Gates had Paul Allen, Larry page had Sergey Brin, and Steve Jobs had Steve Wozniak.
 Who are you going to have?

-I’m a CEO coach, helping founders start, scale raise and learn.
+I’m a CEO coach, helping founders start, scale raise, and learn.
 If I can help you, reach out to me here.

 Get in the game